Permanent Labor Certification for Foreign Workers (17.272)

 Applicant Eligibility

-(1) Any employer who is unable to find qualified U.S. workers to meet his or her needs is eligible to file an application for foreign worker employment certification; and (2) an employer who seeks to employ a foreign worker whose category of employment is included in the Department of Labor, Schedule A list of precertified occupations contained in Part 656.10, Title 20, Code of Federal Regulations is eligible to file an application directly with the appropriate U.S. Citizenship and Immigration Services Office.
+Any U.S. employer that is unable to find qualified U.S. workers to meet its needs and seeks to hire a foreign worker to fill a given job opportunity on a permanent basis is eligible to file an application for permanent labor certification with the Department of Labor.
+An employer who seeks to employ a foreign worker under the Department of Labor's Schedule A list of pre-certified occupations contained in Part 656, Title 20, Code of Federal Regulations is eligible to file a petition for a foreign worker directly with the Department of Homeland Security's U.S. Citizenship and Immigration Services.

 Beneficiary Eligibility